University of Aberdeen

 STUDY IN SCOTLAND

 The UK’s fifth oldest university, Aberdeen has been offering life-changing learning opportunities for more than 500 years.
 Today, it adds to this rich heritage with modern facilities and a 21st-century outlook.
 The University of Aberdeen strives to be one of the world’s top research-intensive universities.
 Associated with five Nobel Prize winners, it is known for learning and research excellence.
-Students at Aberdeen benefit from a personalised experience and flexible learning.
 The University of Aberdeen International Study Centre is located at the heart of the historic King’s College Campus.
 It offers a full range of subject options and pathways, including tailored programmes in engineering and medical studies.

 Sep & Jan

-Students need Chemistry plus two other science from Biology, Maths or Physics
+Good high school graduate grades or equivalent.
+Students will need to have studied Chemistry – plus two other sciences from either Biology, Maths or Physics.

 17 years old and above